nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-5-0 v1-4-2 v1-4-1 v1-4-0

 KRKNWK-6848: Reduced throughput
-  Performance testing for :ref:`NCP sample <ot_coprocessor_sample>` shows a decrease of throughput of around 10-20% compared with the standard OpenThread.
+  Performance testing for the :ref:`ot_coprocessor_sample` sample shows a decrease of throughput of around 10-20% compared with the standard OpenThread.

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0